-Whether MSN students desire to sharpen nursing processes and critical thinking skills in preparation to educate other health team members, provide direct primary care or lead a class of students studying their chosen profession of nursing, Marian's program for a Master of Science in Nursing (MSN) degree will prepare graduates to assume teaching roles and advanced practice and leadership roles.
+For RNs who desire to sharpen nursing processes and critical thinking skills in preparation to educate other health team members, provide direct primary care or lead a class of students studying to be professional nurses, Marian's program leading to a Master of Science in Nursing (MSN) degree will prepare graduates to assume teaching, advanced practice and leadership roles in healthcare.

 The mission of the Marian University School of Nursing is to prepare students, within a faith-based university, for service as professional nurses and leaders dedicated to the caring and enrichment of individuals, families and communities.

 The Marian School of Nursing believes that each person is a unique being constantly interacting with his or her environment as member or society and is at the center of the care.
 The Marian University School of Nursing believes it prepares nurse professionals and leaders to reach their highest potential to care for individuals within a global community to promote health throughout the lifespan.
 This learning environment provides the learner with opportunities to demonstrate personal responsibility and accountability for acquiring knowledge, forming values, developing interpersonal skills, critically analyzing information and situations, and making independent decisions while collaborating and communicating within interdisciplinary teams in a complex multidimensional 21st century healthcare environment.

 RN to MSN Program Goals